FREQUENTLY ASKED QUESTIONS

 How can I give to this Making Room vision/campaign?

 The renovation is expected to take 8-10 months to complete.
-We will begin as soon as funding is secured to do so.
-If we receive sufficient pledges, the work can resume as early as late March and be completed in time for use by year end.
+If we receive sufficient pledges, the work can be completed by February 2024.

 Will commitments be made public?